-Personal Injury: What Happens at a Mediation?
+Rochester, New York, Personal Injury: What Happens At A Mediation?

-Jed Dietrich, Esq., Is Recognized as A Best Attorney of America and An American Institute of Trial Lawyers Litigator of The Year.
+Jed Dietrich, Esq., Is Recognized as A Best Lawyer of America and An American Institute of Trial Lawyers Litigator of The Year.
 The Dietrich Law Firm P.C.
 Is Committed to Defending the Rights of Anyone Who Has Sustained a Serious Injury in Or Around Rochester, New York.
 We Could Advocate Your Interests in Insurance Negotiations, In Court, Or at Trial.

 Personal injury lawsuits often involve high-stakes proceedings.
 However, only a small percentage of cases ever go to trial.
 Despite popular misconceptions, many claims are settled outside of court.
 Mediation is a popular form of alternative dispute resolution in which a neutral third party facilitates negotiations.
 While the mediator cannot issue binding decisions, they can help an accident victim reach common ground with an insurance company or alleged wrongdoer.
 If all of the involved parties reach an agreement, the claim could be resolved without any need for trial.